 PET bottles are dissolved and filtered at high temperatures, producing a pure resin that can be transformed into new PET bottles.
 It can also become fibers used even in the manufacture of clothes and bags.

-Garbage can also be used to manufacture artificial islands such as Nagoya Airport and Kansai.
-One incentive for recycling in Japan is the Mottainai culture which means something like zero waste.
+Waste can also be used to make artificial islands like Nagoya and Kansai airports.
+An incentive for recycling in Japan is the Mottainai culture which means something like zero waste.

 In Japan you can find the following names on the containers: